Cauchy Muamba

-Cauchy Muamba (born May 8, 1987) is a Congolese-born Canadian football player who plays defensive back and is currently a free agent.
-He most recently played for the Montreal Alouettes of the Canadian Football League (CFL).
-He was drafted 34th overall by the BC Lions in the 2010 CFL Draft and signed a contract with the team on May 25, 2010.
+Cauchy Muamba (born May 8, 1987) is a Congolese-born former Canadian football player who played defensive back who played in the Canadian Football League (CFL).
+He was selected 34th overall by the BC Lions in the 2010 CFL draft, and signed a contract with the team on May 25, 2010.
 He played CIS football for the St. Francis Xavier X-Men.

 He grew up in Mississauga with his younger brothers Hénoc and Kelvin.